Capital gains tax concessions for small business

 |Company or trust||

 * When the choice to apply the retirement exemption is made

-** Amount does not have to related to the individual's percentage of control of the company or participation in the income or distribution from the trust
+** Amount does not have to be related to the individual's percentage of control of the company or participation in the income or distribution from the trust

-# While the contribution is made by the company or trust, the contribution is considered to be made by the individual for the tax purposes.
+# While the contribution is made by the company or trust, the contribution is considered to be made by the individual for tax purposes.
 A contribution of the exempt capital gain by or for an individual under age 55 is a CGT cap contribution and a tax deduction cannot be claimed in respect of the contribution.